cochrane/GLLara/Source Code Overview.md

 There are several layers to the code.
 At the bottom, there is the `GLLModel` with its associated `GLLMesh` and `GLLBone`.
 A `GLLModel` corresponds to one file, and is immutable.
 A model gets loaded exactly once, no matter how many scenes include it or how often it is shown in a given scene.
 A layer up is the `GLLItem`, which is one item and its associated position, pose, scale and so on.
 A scene can have multiple Items with the same model.
 The pose is stored in the `GLLBoneTransformation`s, which are owned by the Item.
 Right now, there is no support for importing OBJs, but that will come in time.

 To draw, there is the `GLLModelDrawer` with the associated `GLLMeshDrawer`.
 You have one per OpenGL Context (this context must be Core Profile).
 The Model Drawer is basically just a container for the Mesh Drawers, though.
 To actually draw a full item, you need the `GLLItemDrawer`, which draws the meshes of the model based on the transformations from the Item.
-Sharing between OpenGL contexts is currently not supported; the main issue is that there are Vertex Array Objects, and in their infinite wisdom, the ARB decided against sharing these things, even though it is fairly obvious how to do so.
-But shader uniforms are shared, even though there are very good reasons for not doing that.
-Thanks a lot… You need one `GLLItemDrawer` per context per item.
+All data like model drawers, shaders and textures are managed by a resource manager.
+Right now, only these resources are shared, not the item drawers (this could be done, too, but it would require another layer and not help with anything).
+As a result, you need one `GLLItemDrawer` per context per item.

 Rendering Parameters
 --------------------